-5.5 Assignments 5.5.1 Contact Hour Defined 5.5.1.1 A contact hour shall be defined as one (1) clock hour during which an instructor will introduce new material to a class, thus requiring substantial preparation and marking.
-5.5.1.2 One and one-half clock hours for laboratory, practicum(s), clinical practice, studios, workshop(s), and field activity(s) shall be equivalent to one (1) contact hour; and, one clock hour shall be equivalent to one (1) contact hour for seminar(s) assignments.
-5.5.2 Contact Hours Per Duty Year 5.5.2.1 The normal assigned number of contact hours per duty year in University Studies and Career/Technology program/courses is four hundred and fifty (450) and the maximum shall not normally exceed four hundred and eighty (480) contact hours per duty year.
-5.5.2.2 Assigned contact hours greater than four hundred and fifty (450) hours will be considered an overload as per Article 5.2.2.2.
-5.5.3 Contact Hours Per Duty Week 5.5.3.1 Assigned instruction in University Studies and Career/Technology programs/courses will not exceed an average of fifteen (15) contact hours per duty week, averaged over the duty year.
-5.5.3.2 Assigned instruction in University Studies and Career/Technology programs/courses will not exceed eighteen (18) contact hours during any individual duty week.
-5.5.4 Preparation Hours Per Week for University Studies and/or Career Technology Courses.
-5.5.4.1 (a) An instructor will not be required to prepare more than nine (9) distinctly different lecture-form contact hours of instruction per week to a weekly maximum of fifteen (15) contact hours as per 5.5.3.1. (b) An instructor may be required to prepare up to twelve (12) distinctly different lecture-form contact hours of instruction per week, to a weekly maximum of twelve (12) contact hours.
-5.5.4.2 The calculation of part-time workloads shall be based on a pro-rata calculation of contact hours as defined in Article 5.5.2.
-5.5.5 Students Per Instructor 5.5.5.1 An instructor of University Studies/Career Technology courses will not be assigned an average (as determined by the Registrar's data on the official final add/drop dates) of more than one hundred and sixty (160) students (registrants) per week averaged over the duty year.
+- (a) Classroom Instruction: One (1) clock hour = one (1) contact hour. - (b) Lab Instruction: One and one-half (1.5) clock hours = one (1) contact hour. - (c) Practice Supervision: One and one-half (1.5) clock hours = one (1) contact hour. - (d) Guided Studies: Four and one-half (4.5) contact hours per student per three-credit course and pro-rata. - (e) Special Projects (including Fine Arts and BBA capstone courses): Four and one-half (4.5) contact hours per student per three-credit course and pro-rata.
+A total of ten (10) or more students is equivalent to one course. - 5.5.1.3 Guided Studies and Special Projects will normally occur as part of an employee's regular duty time, but may be assigned as additional duty.
+Hours assigned for individual students as Guided Studies and Special Projects are not considered prep hours as defined under Article 5.5.4. - 5.5.2 Contact Hours Per Duty Year - 5.5.2.1 The normal assigned number of contact hours per duty year in University Studies and Career/Technology program/courses is four hundred and fifty (450) and the maximum shall not normally exceed four hundred and eighty (480) contact hours per duty year. - 5.5.2.2 Assigned contact hours greater than four hundred and fifty (450) hours will be considered an overload as per Article 5.2.2.2. - 5.5.3 Contact Hours Per Duty Week - 5.5.3.1 Assigned instruction in University Studies and Career/Technology programs/courses will not exceed an average of fifteen (15) contact hours per duty week, averaged over the duty year. - 5.5.3.2 Assigned instruction in University Studies and Career/Technology programs/courses will not exceed eighteen (18) contact hours during any individual duty week.

+- 5.5.4 Preparation Hours Per Week for University Studies and/or Career Technology Courses. - 5.5.4.1 (a) An instructor will not be required to prepare more than nine (9) distinctly different lecture-form contact hours of instruction per week to a weekly maximum of fifteen (15) contact hours as per 5.5.3.1. - (b) An instructor may be required to prepare up to twelve (12) distinctly different lecture-form contact hours of instruction per week, to a weekly maximum of twelve (12) contact hours. - 5.5.4.2 The calculation of part-time workloads shall be based on a pro-rata calculation of contact hours as defined in Article 5.5.2. - 5.5.5 Students Per Instructor - 5.5.5.1 An instructor of University Studies/Career Technology courses will not be assigned an average (as determined by the Registrar's data on the official final add/drop dates) of more than one hundred and sixty (160) students (registrants) per week averaged over the duty year.